daniestevez/gr-satellites/docs/source/satyaml.rst

 * ``Grizu-263A``, custom framing used by Grizu-263A.
 It uses a Semtech SX1268
   with a PN9 scrambler and CRC-16.

+* ``IDEASSat``, custom framing used by IDEASSat.
+It uses NRZI encoding, an 1N8 UART-like encoding with MSB-bit-ordering, and HDLC ``0x7e`` flags to mark the frame boundaries.

 Some framings, such as the CCSDS protocols need the additional field ``frame size`` to indicate the frame size.